-Traveling to Cuba, a postcard project, 2014- ongoing
+Traveling to Cuba, a postcard project, 2014- 2017

+This project documents with postcards the natural human communication and exchange that continues between people who live in the United States and Cuba despite continued obstacles.
 The invitation to participate in the project revealed my intent, which was for each individually written postcard to reflect unique voices, each with its own individual gesture, touch, feelings and together creating a collective message of love.
-I have received over 300 postcards from travelers across the United States, i.e. New York, Philadelphia, Washington D.C., Florida, California and Cubans who were visiting the United States.
+Over 300 people participated in the exchange via these postcards from across the United States, i.e. New York, Philadelphia, Washington D.C., Florida, California and Cubans who were temporarily visiting the United States.